 Population served: People affected by a cancer internationally; programs and services offered to patients and caregivers residing in the United States

-- Provides education materials both online and in print about cancer, including blood cancers, as well as related information such as diet, exercise, complementary and alternative medicine, and disease statistics
+- Provides educational materials both online and in print about cancer, including blood cancers, as well as related information on topics such as diet, exercise, complementary and alternative medicine, and disease statistics

 - Offers support services via online discussion boards and in-person support groups through local chapters